-Legal entity name and contact details can be modified online via RevNet, and can be done quickly and easily without the need to notify RevenueSA in writing or send any supporting documentation.
+Legal entity name and contact details can be modified online via RevenueSA Online, and can be done quickly and easily without the need to notify RevenueSA in writing or send any supporting documentation.

-To update contact details online, simply login to RevNet (using your username and password) and select the maintain icon to modify/change current details.
+To update contact details online, simply login to RevenueSA Online (using your username and password) and select the maintain icon to modify/ change current details.

-To access RevNet, please visit: revnet.sa.gov.au
+To access RevenueSA Online, please visit: revenuesaonline.sa.gov.au